 The first step, as always, is adding convenience.
 A website and mobile app are the baseline.
 But digitization (not to be confused with digital

-With this in mind, let’s see how digitization can transform this experience.
+With this in mind, let’s see how digitization can transform the user experience.

 Self-service portal for event planners

-available event space through virtual tours, select seating style, AV equipment, food and beverage, guest rooms, basically everything they need
+They could view available event space through virtual tours, select seating style, AV equipment, food and beverage, guest rooms, basically

 “My Conference” by Marriott, the event app